ARCTraining/instructor-training/_episodes/02-practice-learning.md

 > Based on your previous educational experience (or even this training so far!)
 > what types of formative assessments do you know about?
 >
-> Write your answers in the etherpad; or go around and have each person in the group name one.
+> Write your answers in the shared document; or go around and have each person in the group name one.
 {: .challenge}

 One example of formative assessment that we would like to highlight is